 What makes a stay at The Burgoyne Hotel unique?

-The Hotel is renowned for its picturesque location, fantastic food and high standard of customer service delivered from a friendly and dedicated team.
+The Burgoyne is renowned for its picturesque location, fantastic food and high standard of customer service delivered from a friendly and dedicated team.

 The warmth from this counrty house hotel makes it a firm favourite when visiting The Yorkshire Dales, with guests returning year on year.